Neelum District: Location

-The district is bordered on the north and north-east by the Diamer District, the Astore District, and the Skardu District of Gilgit-Baltistan, on the south by the Kupwara District and the Bandipora District of Indian-administered Jammu and Kashmir, on the south-west by the Muzaffarabad District, and by the west by the Mansehra District of Pakistan's Khyber Pakhtunkhwa Province.
+The district is bordered on the north and north-east by the Diamer district, the Astore district, and the Skardu District of Gilgit-Baltistan, on the south by the Kupwara district and the Bandipora district of Indian-administered Jammu and Kashmir, on the south-west by the Muzaffarabad district, and on the west by the Mansehra district of Pakistan's Khyber Pakhtunkhwa province.

 The Neelum Valley was known before the partition as Kishanganga and was subsequently renamed for the village of Neelam.
-It flows from the Gurez Valley in Indian-administered Jammu and Kashmir and roughly follows first a western and then a south-western course until it joins the Jhelum River at Muzaffarabad.
+The Neelum River flows from the Gurez Valley in Indian-administered Jammu and Kashmir and roughly follows first a western and then a south-western course until it joins the Jhelum River at Muzaffarabad.
 The valley is a thickly wooded region with an elevation ranging between 4000 ft and 7500 ft, with mountain peaks on either side reaching 17000 ft.
 The Neelum Valley is 144 km long.
 The Line of Control runs through the valley, either across the mountains to the south-east or in places right along the river, with several villages on the left bank falling on the Indian side of the border.

 Administration

 The Neelum District was part of the Muzaffarabad District until 2005.
 It is made up of two tehsils: the Athmuqam Tehsil, in which the district headquarters is located, and the Sharda Tehsil.

 The Neelum District is the largest district of Azad Kashmir by area.
 The valley extends for approximately 200 kilometers along the Neelum River.

 This is a generally poor region, reliant on subsistence agriculture and handicrafts, with tourism growing in importance in recent years.

-According to the Alif Ailaan Pakistan District Education Rankings 2015, The Neelum District is ranked 33 out of 148 districts in terms of education.
-For facilities and infrastructure, the district is ranked 136 out of 149.
-The Neelum Valley has opportunities for everyone, including hiking, fishing, white-water rafting, and kayaking.